smittytone/generic-squirrel/README.md

 #### Release Notes #####

+- 2.0.1
+    - Add *version()* function to return impOS version number as string
 - 2.0.0
     - Change table name to *bootinfo* (lowercase)
     - Change function names to *message()* and *wakereason()*